Vivekkosare/CustomerAPI/README.md

 1. SOLID principles
 2. Mapping using Automapper
 3. API documentation using Swagger/OpenAPI
+4. Data model validations using data annotations and custom validators
+5. Support for XML content type along with JSON.

 Fundamentals to be implemented (In progress)
 1. Push notifications